 Introduction and Overview to Dental Careers and Specialties: Students are introduced to the rewards and challenges of a career in dental medicine.
 Topics include options available to dental professionals as well as the scope of dental practice.

 The Application Process: Students are presented with step-by-step guidelines for applying to dental schools.
-Topics discussed include: letters of recommendation, personal statement, interviewing skills, the computerized application process, application timelines, optimizing non-academic accomplishments, and selection of schools.
+Topics discussed include letters of recommendation, personal statements, interviewing skills, the application process, application timelines, optimizing non-academic accomplishments, and selection of schools.